GianMarcoOddo/rmpy/rmpy/README.md

 - yf_npVaR_summary_port(tickers, positions, start_date, end_date, freq="daily", alpha=0.01, display=True)

  This function 'yf_npVaR_summary_port' is designed to calculate the quantile non-parametric Value at Risk (VaR) for a PORTFOLIO of assets using historical prices obtained from Yahoo Finance (yfinance).
 This function is useful to visualize several risk metrics of the Portfolio npVaR.

+Non-parametric VaR is a risk management technique that estimates the minimum loss a portfolio is likely to experience based on historical data, without assuming any specific probability distribution or parametric model.

 #### Args: